-Ten years ago, The Office premiered on NBC.
-Based on the successful UK version created by Ricky Gervais and Stephen Merchant, it depicted the day-to-day life of the employees at the Scranton, PA, branch of paper company Dunder Mifflin, as seen through the eyes and camera of a documentary film crew.
+On March 24, 2005, The Office premiered.
+Based on the successful UK version created by Ricky Gervais and Stephen Merchant, it depicted the day-to-day life of the employees at the Scranton, Pennsylvania, branch of paper company Dunder Mifflin, as seen through the eyes and camera of a documentary film crew.

 Many of the cast members were also writers on the show, and by the end of the series, there was a bevy of writer-director-producer-actors sitting in those swivel chairs.
 What else was going on in those chairs?
-A lot of emailing, online shopping, and solitaire.
-All the computers were hooked up to the web and since so many scenes required the characters to be sitting in the background looking as if they were working, they kept themselves busy.
-In addition to playing games and doing their taxes, many of the cast members were writing behind-the-scenes or character blogs, all while the show was filming.
+A lot of emailing, online shopping, and solitaire, with several participants also writing behind-the-scenes or character blogs while appearing to be hard at work.

 The show attracted great talent.
-Paul Giamatti, Martin Short, Bob Odenkirk, and Hank Azaria were all considered for the Michael Scott role before Steve Carell was hired, and guest directors on the series included Jason Reitman, J.J.
-Abrams, Joss Whedon, Amy Heckerling, actor Bryan Cranston, and the late Harold Ramis.
+Paul Giamatti, Martin Short, Bob Odenkirk and Hank Azaria were all considered for the Michael Scott role before Steve Carell was hired, and guest directors on the series included Jason Reitman, J.J.
+Abrams, Joss Whedon, Amy Heckerling, Bryan Cranston and Harold Ramis.

 Michael Scott finally got it all.
 He married his true love Holly (Amy Ryan), they had kids, and he had so many pictures of them that he had to buy a second phone to hold them all.
 He made Dwight’s wedding everything Dwight dreamed it could be by showing up just in time to step in as the best man.

-Steve Carell has come a long way since his days as “Sapphire Steve Carell” on his college radio station.
+Carell has come a long way since his days as “Sapphire Steve Carell” on his college radio station.
 He first got notice on the short-lived Dana Carvey Show, but it was his five years well spent on The Daily Show with Jon Stewart that really put him in the spotlight, and ultimately led to his starring role on The Office, where his salary was doubled by season three and his status as a star was confirmed.
-A string of hit movies followed, both commercial and critical successes, and an Oscar nomination for his performance in Foxcatcher.
-In the works now, Freeheld, co-starring Julianne Moore and Ellen Page, still in pre-production but snapped in a bidding war based on only 12 minutes of footage made available for screening.
+A string of hit movies followed, with the funnyman continuing to voice the villainous Gru from the 2010 animated feature Despicable Me through multiple sequels.
+Carell also showcased a broader range of acting skills with 2014’s Foxcatcher, for which he earned an Oscar nomination, and later garnered Golden Globe nods for his roles in The Big Short and Battle of the Sexes.

 Pam Beesly wrapped up her life in Scranton pretty definitively.
 Married to Jim with two kids, she gave him the kick he needed to pursue his dreams with the grand gesture of selling their house without telling him. . .much the way he initially bought it without telling her.
 The perfect match.